trywilco/wilco-docs/docs/building-your-quest/actions/ready-response-message.md

       person: keen
 ```

-The action `ready_message` is used to send "ready"/"not ready" button when you want to get the readiness confirmation from the usre.
+The action `ready_message` sends "ready"/"not ready" buttons to the user in order to confirm their readiness.

 Here is how it will look like:
 ![Ready Message Component]